-It is important to indulge in intensive campaigning if you want to make the customer aware of the goods that you want to change from unsought to sought-after.
+It is important to indulge in intensive campaigning if you want to make the customer aware of the goods that you want to change from unsought products to sought-after products.

 Show then the tangible benefits of purchasing these items by the help of persuasive advertising and strong sales-pitch.
 For example, new products are not easily accepted until and unless someone has tried them and are speaking for it in favorable terms.

-Several years ago the concept of using a microwave or an induction for cooking was not acceptable to most people but the brands continued with their marketing and a time came when these unsought goods were recognized as worthy and more and more people started buying them.
+Several years ago the concept of using a microwave or an induction for cooking was not acceptable to most people but the brands continued with their marketing and a time came when these unsought goods and unsought products were recognized as worthy and more and more people started buying them.

 Thank you for reading our article about unsought goods guide.